bediger4000/circumlunar/README.md

      * orbit height 1730044.745 m (1075 mile), 7012.6 m/s velocity
      * Numerically integrates a nice, 7258 second circular orbit, orbital radius staying between 8100234 m and 8101993 m
+   * Ran a long-period (230 days) [simulation](long_period1.go) of Wernher von Braun's polar-orbiting space station to see if numeric integration lost or gained energy due to numerical problems.
+It does not.
 3. After one orbit, apply an impulsive velocity change, determine if **F** = m **A** integration of earth's gravity causes the vehicle to change to an elliptic orbit.